novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-163.md

 The ad rates there are likely several times higher than in Korea.

-“Looking at it this way, Son Joong-ui really hit the jackpot.
+“Looking at it this way, Son Jung-yi really hit the jackpot.
 If it were Yaho, they probably wouldn’t have made as much money from ads.”

 “It's not something we can say for sure, but it would likely be less than now.”